SeaweedFS Setup

 Next Steps

-Now configure Relution to use your new object storage:
+Now configure Relution to use the new object storage: